 Why hire an Arizona divorce lawyer?

 Any issue involving a divorce may be highly complex and emotionally charged.
 Child custody, spousal support and property division are three main issues that must be sorted out either in an out of court agreement or a settlement, or through a court judgment.
 Having a divorce lawyer at your side to protect your interests and ensure that your case is handled properly will be crucial to reaching terms that will benefit you now and for many years to come.
 By talking to you about your personal needs and concerns and then working to address these, your attorney can make a difference in your case.
-If you have questions regarding your particular situation, do not hesitate in contacting our firm and scheduling your free case evaluation.
+If you have questions regarding your particular situation, do not hesitate in contacting our firm and scheduling your case evaluation.